-If devices do not support LLDP and ONVIF, the user must enter the details manually during manual registration.
-This function support four types: IP-Cam, PLC, Switch and PC.
+If devices do not support LLDP and ONVIF, user has to enter the details of it by manually under manual registration.
+The function support four types, IP-Cam, PLC, Switch, and PC.

 Node Command Description

 enable show manual-registration-device This command displays the manual

 registration device configurations.

 enable configure terminal This command changes the node to

 configure node.

 configure manual-registration-device type This command configures a device

 (ipcam plc switch pc) mac MACADDR for the Topology Map.

 ip IPADDR product-name STRINGS

 system-name STRINGS

 configure no manual-registration-device mac This command removes a device

 MACADDR from the Topology Map.